 Clean with a damp cloth, plus a little neutral detergent if needed.

 For patent leather cleaning and polishing, use sprays recommended for this type of leather.
 Such sprays are widely available on the market today.
 Use spray by gently rubbing it over the surface of your bag with a soft cloth.
 Polish your bag a few minutes later using a soft cloth.

 If you do use any of the metal cleaning products to take care of your bag’s hardware, be sure to cover the leather of your bag with a protective layer of material to avoid any damage to the leather.

 Do not overfill your leather bag as it could stretch out and lose its shape.

 Avoid spraying perfume or hair spray near leather as it can affect the color.

-If you constantly changing your handbags consider buying a handbag liner.
+If you are constantly changing your handbags, consider buying a handbag liner.
 Handbag liners/organizers enable you to change your handbag contents quickly.
 You can move essential items from one bag to another in one “operation”.
-Handbag liner could also protect your bag from makeup, creams and lotions.
+Handbag liner could also protect your bag from makeup, creams, and lotions.
 You could search the internet, and you will quickly find many websites selling handbag liners/organizers at around $15- $25.

 A leather handbag can really last you a lifetime, as long as you take good care of it and perform proper and regular maintenance with the right products.